-- Open the two hydraulic line valves on the inboard side of the pump to relieve hydraulic line pressure.
-(See Step 1 under "Slide-Out Room Emergency Crank-In" on previous page.) - DO NOT OPEN THE FOUR VALVES ON THE OUTBOARD SIDE OF THE PUMP.
-These regulate the coach leveling jacks. - Apply a steady inward pressure of approximately 150 lbs. to the exterior sidewall of the slideout room to push the room in toward the coach until it is snug against the main coach sidewall.
+- Open the "slideout" hydraulic line valves on the pump to relieve hydraulic line pressure.
+(See Step 1 under "Slide-Out Room Emergency Crank-In" on previous page.) - DO NOT OPEN THE JACK VALVES ON THE RESERVOIR SIDE OF THE PUMP.
+These regulate the coach leveling jacks. - Apply a steady inward pressure of approximately 150 lbs. to the exterior sidewall of the slideout room to push the room in toward the

-- NOTE: Use some type of rigid, padded material to protect the sidewall from punctures, dents or other damage to the finish from any device or equipment used to press the sidewall in. - Pressure must be applied evenly to avoid binding of the hydraulic mechanism.
-It may take about 10 minutes to press the room extension inward completely. - When the room is snug against the coach wall, close the hydraulic line valves to prevent "creep out" during transit. - See an authorized Winnebago Industries dealer for service of the slideout control system.
+- coach until it is snug against the main coach sidewall. - NOTE: Use some type of rigid, padded material to protect the sidewall from punctures, dents or other damage to the finish from any device or equipment used to press the sidewall in. - Pressure must be applied evenly to avoid binding of the hydraulic mechanism.
+It may take about 10 minutes to press the room extension inward completely. - When the room is snug against the coach wall, close the solenoid valves to prevent "creep out" during transit. - See an authorized Winnebago Industries dealer for service of the slideout control system.

-IN CASE OF DRIVING EMERGENCY
+SECTION 3 IN CASE OF DRIVING EMERGENCY